telerik/teststudio-docs/docs/_assetsApi/api/index.md

 </style>

-# UI for WPF API Reference
+# Progress Telerik TestStudio API Reference
-The API reference section of the documentation contains a list and descriptions of all public available classes, methods and properties of the UI for WPF product.
+The API reference section of the documentation contains a list and descriptions of all public available classes, methods and properties of the Progress Telerik TestStudio product.

-> This documentation refers to the latest version of UI for WPF.
+> This documentation refers to the latest version of Progress Telerik TestStudio.